AlenRedek/wordpress-docker-webpack/README.md

 - Find the latest version for each dependency at [https://www.npmjs.com/](https://www.npmjs.com/)
 - Change the dependency version number
 - Update the dependencies with `$ yarn install`
+- Check if all the scripts from the `package.json` file are working correctly
 - Don't use the `~` and `^` identifiers
 - Don't use the `$ yarn upgrade` command
 - The dependencies installed in `node_modules` should strictly match the versions defined in `package.json`